comparison

 Short answer

 Momence is a capable all-in-one studio platform with a strong on-demand video product.
-Since being acquired by Clubessential Holdings in January 2025 — and with Clubessential and Xplor announcing a merger in September 2025 — its pricing trajectory, contract terms, and marketplace commission have moved in the direction PE-backed platforms move, and operator complaints have followed the same shape.
-For one-to-five-instructor pilates and yoga studios that don't lean heavily on on-demand video subscriptions, Junocal is the operator-friendly alternative: month-to-month, no marketplace, your Stripe account, free data export, and reformer pick-a-spot from £29 a month.
+Since being acquired by Clubessential Holdings in January 2025 — and with Clubessential and Xplor announcing a merger in September 2025 — its pricing trajectory, contract terms, and per-booking platform fees have moved in the direction PE-backed platforms move, and operator complaints have followed the same shape.
+For one-to-five-instructor pilates and yoga studios that don't lean heavily on on-demand video subscriptions, Junocal is the operator-friendly alternative: month-to-month, no marketplace, your Stripe account, free data export, and reformer pick-a-spot from £15 a month.

 If you've run your studio on Momence for the last two or three years, the conversation in your operator group chat has probably shifted in the last twelve months.
 The Clubessential acquisition closed in January 2025, Xplor and Clubessential announced a merger in September 2025, the support response times changed, the renewal letter arrived with a new pricing tier, and somebody mentioned a tool called Junocal that says it doesn't have a marketplace.
 This post is the honest comparison between Momence and Junocal for a UK or US studio with one to five instructors, written by the person building Junocal.